Updated 2nd August 2020

 How to deal with people dominating the conversation

 - Jump into the gap when the person takes a breath and say “That’s an interesting thought [person].
 What do you think, [less assertive conversationalist]?”

 - Try to draw others in (“Dev, I wanted to hear more about what you were saying a minute ago”).

-- If there are two people who are dominating a conversation and the other people don’t seem interested, suggest breaking up the group by suggesting another conversation topic, and move interested people to another part of the room.
+- If two people are dominating a conversation and the other people don’t seem interested, suggest breaking up the group by suggesting another conversation topic, and move interested people to another part of the room.

 How to deal with someone talking about a topic no one else is interested in